- How many months pregnant are you at 42 weeks?

 - Regular contractions: You will experience painful and true contractions that are different from the false contractions.
 They develop again and again at a higher intensity and shorter intervals.

 - Water breaking: A constant fluid leakage with rupture of amniotic sac indicates your labor will begin soon.

 - Mucus plug: Discharge of thick blood from the vagina that signals cervix is ready for labor.

-There are high chances that your baby is completely fine and happy there.
-But in some cases, you might be at higher risk of complications due to low amniotic fluid, placental problems, and pinched umbilical cord.
+It is highly likely that your baby is completely fine and happy there.
+But in some cases, you might be at a higher risk of complications due to low amniotic fluid, placental problems, and pinched umbilical cord.
 In these cases, your doctor will recommend ultrasound, cervical check-up, and heart rate monitoring for better examination.

 If there is an emergency, your doctor will suggest inducing labor.

 Following are the methods of induction your doctor or midwife might recommend (5).

 - Breaking your waters: This involves using a plastic hook to break the amniotic sac, resulting in contractions in only a few hours.

 - Ripening the cervix: A medication called prostaglandin is inserted into the vagina and left overnight to cause cervical dilation.

 - Cervical stripping or sweeping: The doctor inserts the gloved finger to swipe the amniotic sac.
 It releases the oxytocin hormone that induces labor within 48 hours.